marrow/protocols/htdsa/README.md

 5. Discard requests which fail validation by returning a `400 Bad Request` status code with explanation string in the body.

-## Implementations
+## Implementations and Additional Material

-The official implementation of the above protocol in Python is available from this package.
+The official implementation of the above protocol in Python is available from the [htdsa-python](https://github.com/marrow/htdsa-python/) package.
 A [PHP implementation](https://github.com/marrow/htdsa-php/) is also available.

 Additional implementations may be available.

+A [flow diagram of one possible single sign-on scenario](http://s.webcore.io/0u0e3u3t3q42) is available, illustrating how a minimal number of HTDSA-secured calls is required for the minting of application-bound user sessions.

 ##  Old Links

 * [Semi-RFC for header/body signatures of HTTP requests.](https://gist.github.com/amcgregor/db76655c47b5f550dee0)
 * [Example implementation in Python.](https://gist.github.com/amcgregor/12d79d2cfb039275b337)